-The major focus of the Company's activities from 2010 to February 2018 had been the Lofdal Rare Earths Project and since March 2018 to February 2019 the Kunene Cobalt-Copper Property.
+The major focus of the Company's activities from 2010 to February 2018 had been the Lofdal Rare Earths Project and since March 2018 to May 2019 the Kunene Cobalt-Copper Property.
 The Lofdal property is the Company's most advanced project and comprises an exclusive prospecting license ("EPL 3400") located approximately 450 kilometers northwest of the capital city of Windhoek and 25 kilometers northwest of the town of Khorixas in the Kunene Region of north-western Namibia.
 The Lofdal property covers a total area of 210 square kilometers centered on the Lofdal carbonatite complex, a regional geological feature known to be associated with numerous occurrences of rare earth mineralization hosted by carbonatitic dykes, dyke swarms and to a lesser extent by intrusive plugs.
 EPL 3400, which provides for mineral rights to base and rare metals, and precious metals, was originally granted in 2005.
-It was renewed by the Government of Namibia in February 2017 for a further two-year period to November 16, 2018.
-An application for the renewal of EPL 3400 with a reduction in size to 179 square kilometers has been filed with the Ministry of Mines and Energy and is pending.
+It was renewed by the Government of Namibia in February 2017 for a further two-year period to November 16, 2018 and again on May 14, 2019 for a two-year period to May 14, 2021.
 In November 2016, the Company submitted an application to the Ministry of Mines and Energy for a Mining License which remains pending.
 The property is subject to a 2% net smelter revenue royalty in addition to royalties payable to the Government of Namibia.
 The Company released an initial mineral resource estimate on Area 4 of the Lofdal Rare Earths Project in September 2012.
 In May 2014, the Company initiated a Preliminary Economic Assessment ("PEA") on the Lofdal Rare Earths Project, which was released on November 13, 2014 and effective October 1, 2014.
 In the third quarter of 2015, the Company initiated an Environmental Impact Assessment ("EIA") which was completed in the third quarter of 2016 and was submitted to the Ministry of Environment and Tourism in support of the Company's application to the Ministry of Mines and Energy for a Mining License.
 On December 18, 2017 the Company received Environmental Clearance Certificates and approvals for proposed mine site infrastructure, power and water line corridors for the Lofdal property.